Noma (restaurant): History

-Noma's original location was at Strandgade 93, in an old warehouse on the waterfront in the Christianshavn neighbourhood in central Copenhagen.
+Noma's original location was at Strandgade 93, in an old warehouse on the waterfront of the Inner Harbour in the Christianshavn neighbourhood in central Copenhagen.

-The building is situated by the Greenlandic Trading Square (Danish: Grønlandske Handels Plads), which for 200 years was a centre for trade to and from the Faroe Islands, Finnmark, Iceland, and in particular, Greenland.
+The building is situated by the Greenlandic Trading Square, which for 200 years was a centre for trade to and from the Faroe Islands, Finnmark, Iceland, and in particular, Greenland.
 Dry fish, salted herring, whale oil and skins are among the goods that were stored in and around the warehouse before being sold off to European markets.

 In 2003, the warehouse was turned into North Atlantic House, a centre for the art and culture of the North Atlantic region.
-Noma was opened at the same time by Redzepi and Claus Meyer.
+Noma was opened at the same time by René Redzepi and Claus Meyer.
 The restaurant's interior was designed by Space Copenhagen.

 Between 12 and 16 February 2013, 63 of 435 diners became ill after eating at Noma, according to a Danish Food Administration report.
 The symptoms were attributed to norovirus, which was believed to have been unintentionally spread by an infected kitchen employee.

 Redzepi planned to close Noma after 31 December 2016 and reopen it in 2017 as an urban farm near Copenhagen.

 Noma reopened on 15 February 2018 after a year hiatus.
 The restaurant itself also moved from its previous Strandgade location, now housing Restaurant Barr, to its current location at Refshalevej 96.

 In May 2020, during the COVID-19 crisis, Noma re-opened as a wine and burger bar, with takeaway options.
-It is sometimes referred as "Noma 3.0" by the food media.
-Redzepi plans to keep this open for at least a part of the summer 2020.
+It is sometimes referred to as "Noma 3.0" by the food media.
+Redzepi planned to keep this open for at least a part of the summer 2020.

 In 2021, Noma won first place on the World's Best Restaurant 2021 list.

 Noma is expected to close at the end of 2024 and transform into a test kitchen, Noma Projects, for online ordering.
 The dining rooms will occasionally be open as a pop-up restaurant.

 Food

-The cuisine of Noma is Nordic/Scandinavian; the restaurant's founders René Redzepi and Claus Meyer have attempted to redefine this Nordic cuisine.
+The cuisine of Noma is Nordic/Scandinavian; the restaurant's founders, Redzepi and Meyer, have attempted to redefine this Nordic cuisine.
 Its cuisine can be considered more an interpretation of Nordic food than classical Nordic food itself, according to Meyer in the book Noma – Nordic Cuisine.
-Famous dishes include 'The Hen and the Egg', a meal cooked by the diners themselves which consists of potato chips, a wild duck egg, slightly wet hay, salt, herbs, wild forest plants, hay oil, thyme, butter, and wild garlic sauce.
+Notable dishes include "The Hen and the Egg", a meal cooked by the diners themselves, which consists of potato chips, a wild duck egg, slightly wet hay, salt, herbs, wild forest plants, hay oil, thyme, butter, and wild garlic sauce.

 Staff

-Redzepi formerly worked at restaurants including The French Laundry, elBulli, Kong Hans Kælder and Le Jardin des Sens.
+Redzepi formerly worked at restaurants including The French Laundry, El Bulli, Kong Hans Kælder and Le Jardin des Sens.
 The head chef is currently Kenneth Foong, replacing Canadian Benjamin Ing in July 2020.
 Prior head chefs include Dan Giusti and Matt Orlando.
 The head sommelier is Ava Mees List.